 The European Molecular Biology Laboratory was the idea of prominent scientists such as the American physicist and molecular biologist Leo Szilárd and Nobel Prize winners James D. Watson and John C. Kendrew.
 Their goal was to create a CERN-like supranational research centre to redress the balance in the strongly US-dominated field of molecular biology.

 The founding contract of this centre of excellence was signed in July 1974 on a basis of an intergovernmental treaty of nine European countries plus Israel.
-Since then, the number of member states has increased progressively, with Montenegro becoming the 25th member in 2018.
+Since then, the number of member states has increased progressively, with Lithuania becoming the 27th member in 2019.

-EMBL's founding father John C. Kendrew served as the first Director General of EMBL until 1982, when he was succeeded by Lennart Philipson.
-The third Director General, Fotis C. Kafatos, served from April 1993 to April 2005.
-Iain Mattaj, who was Scientific Director from 1999 until 2005, is EMBL's fourth and current Director General.
+EMBL’s founding father John C. Kendrew served as the first Director General of EMBL until 1982, when he was succeeded by Lennart Philipson.
+The third Director General, Fotis C. Kafatos, served between 1993 and 2005 before Iain Mattaj took up the position.
+In January 2019, Edith Heard became the fifth and current Director General.

 Today, EMBL is considered Europe's flagship laboratory for basic research in molecular biology, its six European sites attracting both young investigators and established scientists from all over the world.

 2017 - EMBL's site in Italy becomes EMBL Rome and changes its focus to epigenetics and neurobiology.